I don't like getting beat, but if my team does the best it can, and is still defeated fair and square, I can live with it.

 Also needing a big steaming cup of shut the hell up: People who said, "Pitching is 75 percent of baseball."
 Even if it is, that other 25 percent is important.

 The Yankees have gone through this postseason with every starting pitcher understanding a little bit of what Harvey Haddix felt.
-He's the Pittsburgh Pirate lefthander who threw 12 perfect innings against the Milwaukee Braves on May 26, 1959 -- on the road, no less.
+He was the Pittsburgh Pirate lefthander who threw 12 perfect innings against the Milwaukee Braves on May 26, 1959 -- on the road, no less.
 But Lew Burdette also threw goose eggs for the Braves, and in the bottom of the 13th, an error, a sacrifice bunt, and intentional walk and a Hank Aaron home run (ruled a double because of a baserunning blunder but the winning run scored anyway) beat Haddix.

 I still remember the opening line of the chapter on it in John Thorn's book Baseball's 10 Greatest Games, after the previous 2 games in the book where the 1951 Giant-Dodger playoff and Don Larsen's perfect game in the 1956 World Series: "Fate can be cruel, like it was to Ralph Branca.
 Or it can be kind, as it was to Don Larsen.
 Tonight, it will be both to Harvey Haddix."